-- A gastrojejunostomy joins the stomach directly to the jejunum.
+- A gastrojejunostomy (also known as a gastric bypass) joins the stomach directly to the jejunum.

-- A hepaticojejunostomy joins the duct that carries bile from the liver to the jejunum of the small intestine.
+- A hepaticojejunostomy joins the duct that carries bile from the liver to the jejunum.

 To relieve pain, doctors may deaden the nerves that carry sensations of pain from the gallbladder and intestinal area to the brain by injecting these nerves with alcohol.
 This can be done during surgery or by guiding a long, hollow needle into place with the help of a CT scan.

 Doctors can prescribe strong pain-relieving drugs if needed.
-Some people with cancer may hesitate to use narcotic drugs such as morphine for fear of being sleepy all the time or becoming addicted to them.
+Some people with cancer may be worried about taking narcotic drugs such as morphine for fear of being sleepy all the time or becoming addicted to them.
 But many people get very effective pain relief from these medicines without serious side effects.
-It's very important to let your cancer care team know if you are having pain so that it can be treated effectively.
+It’s very important to let your cancer care team know if you are having pain so that it can be treated effectively.